GE boosts outlook despite 737 Max, tariff headwinds

 General Electric sees full-year 2019 industrial free cash flow of $0 to $2 billion, up from its previous forecast of -$1 billion to $1 billion.
 For 2020 and beyond, it expects free cash flow to be positive.

-The company continued to strengthen its fiscal position over the course of the third quarter, divesting its shares in Wabtec and part of its stake in Baker Hughes, resulting in $4.6 billion of net cash proceeds.
+The company continued to strengthen its fiscal position during the three months through September, divesting its shares in Wabtec and part of its stake in Baker Hughes, resulting in $4.6 billion of net cash proceeds.

 GE also completed more than $9 billion of deleveraging and reduced debt at lending arm GE Capital by $1 billion while continuing to stabilize its power business, which took a $23 billion writedown in October 2018.

-Shares were up 24.6 percent this year through Tuesday.
+Shares rose 24.6 percent this year through Tuesday.

+General Electric, once an industrial icon, is in the midst of trying to engineer a turnaround after shares lost more than half their value amid a slew of problems last year.
+The battered company has undertaken a massive restructuring plan aimed at reducing debt by selling off non-core assets.

+In August, the company was accused by whistleblower Harry Markopolos, who alerted authorities about Bernie Madoff's Ponzi scheme, of hiding its problems through fraudulent accounting.